mahmudul-Hasan-2/Fourth-Project/README.md

-# 🚀 Tonmoy's Pricing UI
+# 🚀 Nirab's Pricing UI

 This is a premium pricing section built with React and Tailwind CSS.